adobe-type-tools/fontlab-scripts/TrueType/README.md

 #FontLab scripts for TrueType

 These scripts all are tailored to a TrueType hinting workflow that invoves FontLab.
 Successfully tested in the following versions of FL:

 - FontLab 5.1.2 Build 4447 (Mac)
+- FontLab 5.1.5 Build 5714 (Mac)
 - FontLab 5.2.1 Build 4868 (Win)

 Dependencies (for `tthDupe.py`):